The problem I have with goals is that they require a clear vision of where you want to go.

 - step 4: ?

 Nobody knows what step 4 is so let’s skip it.

 More seriously, I think that selling a micro SaaS is great for financial reasons (duh) but also to learn the importance of setting up your business correctly to get acquired (aka making yourself redundant).
-That means building a marketing machine that brings customer without your input and a product stable and maintainable enough to be taken over.
+That means building a marketing machine that brings customers without your input and a product stable and maintainable enough to be taken over.

 I’ll probably sell my first project that reaches 50-100€ MRR.

-6. Creating a wellness community/forum (and monetize it?)
+6. Creating a wellness community/forum

-I don’t really have any idea of a product to build for that audience, but something I haven’t found is simply a good place to hangout for more science-backed wellness practices.
+I don’t really have any idea of a product to build for that audience, but something I haven’t found is simply a good place to hang out for more science-backed wellness practices.

 There are not a ton of communities around wellness/health optimization and most of them are full of gym bros talking about nootropics all day 😑